 Introduce students to these words about explorers and Columbus’s exploration.

 Define the words and show students the place names by using the maps embedded in the illustrations, Google Earth, or a classroom world map.
-Use Resource #1: Vocabulary Cards and distribute copies to students.
+Use the My First Biography: Christopher Columbus Vocabulary Cards printable and distribute copies to students.

 Words to Know